Any Frozen Margarita Lovers out there?

 I don't know about you but there is just something about a margarita that lifts my spirits.
 EVERY TIME.
 I like margaritas in all shapes and sizes.
-Traditional margaritas, fruit-flavored, spicy cucumber margaritas but in the summer there is nothing better than a batch of frozen whole lime margaritas.
+Traditional margaritas, fruit-flavored, spicy cucumber margaritas but in the summer there is nothing better than a batch of frozen whole lime margaritas made with fresh limes.
 It is cold and refreshing yet it will make your lips pucker.
 In my opinion, this is the best margarita out there and it uses simple ingredients.

 ***This post includes affiliate links which means if you click on one of the product links I may receive compensation from the seller, at no additional cost to you.